Apex Trader Funding: Full Guide and Walkthrough

 Consistency on Contract Sizing

-Use some common sense and don’t randomly vary your trade position sizes.
+Apex applies some discretion with regards to contract sizing.
+Just use some common sense and don’t randomly vary your trade position sizes.
 By trading 2 contracts per trade on Monday, and then 8 per trade on Tuesday, you are showing a poor understanding of risk management.
-This will rarely work out in the long term, and will likely be flagged during payouts.
+This will rarely work out in the long term, and will likely be flagged when you request a large payout.

 Consistency on Profits and Losses

-Apex has another loose rule on consistent profits, which often overlaps with contract sizes.
+Apex has a 30% consistency rule, which says that you must not have a single day’s profits exceed 30% of the total profits of the current payout period.
 If you are using a lot of contracts haphazardly, it’s possible that you will end up with a massive profit (or loss) on one day, with small profits and losses on other days.
 Apex will take a closer look at your trading history if you have any suspicious activity like this going on.

 News Releases